cunyfalldata622s2/hw1/README.md

 scientist's toolbox.
-By following the homework link, Github Classroom has cloned this repo for you (your url for this page should read something like github.com/cuny-spsmsda-data622-2018fall/fall2018-data622-002hw1-[your github handle]).
+By following the homework link, Github Classroom has cloned this repo for you (your url for this page should read something like github.com/cuny-msda-data622-2019fall/fall2019-data622-002hw1-[your github handle]).
 This is your own cloned private repo for this assignment and I will be able to track and grade whatever changes you make to this repo.
 Please note that late submission can be tracked via Github Classroom.
 For the 200 word paragraph, feel free to directly modify this ReadMe file to add your answer.
 Or, you can upload a PDF, word document, or whatever format you prefer to this repo.
 As usual, any questions?
-Ping #hw1 on Slack.

-Questions?
-Start with Slack!
+Use BlackBoard or email.